coq/coq/doc/sphinx/language/core/basic.rst

    .. example:: Stack overflow with :n:`nat`

-      .. coqtop:: all reset extra
+      .. rocqtop:: all reset extra

          Fail Eval compute in 100000 + 100000.  (* gives a stack overflow (not shown) *)

-      .. coqtop:: in extra
+      .. rocqtop:: in extra

          From Stdlib Require Import ZArith.  (* for definition of Z *)

-      .. coqtop:: all extra
+      .. rocqtop:: all extra

          Eval compute in (1000000000000000000000000000000000 + 1)%Z.